Skip to content

 Westwater Canyon Rafting: Permits, Rapids and Planning

 Westwater Canyon is 17 miles of the Colorado River compressed between vertical walls of black Precambrian granite — some of the oldest exposed rock in Utah.
-The canyon sits near the Colorado–Utah border, a 45-minute drive from Moab, and offers the most convenient serious whitewater on the Colorado River in Utah.
+The canyon sits near the Colorado–Utah border, a short drive from Moab, and offers the most convenient serious whitewater on the Colorado River in Utah.
 You don't need a week to run it.
 You do need a permit, a solid plan, and respect for Skull Rapid.

 The Route